 - 10 kW system cost: $22,500

 These prices reflect the cost of the solar energy system after deducting federal solar tax credit which reduces the cost of a solar panel system cost by 30%.
-In some states, local governments, and utilities will offer tax incentives and rebates that can reduce the solar panel cost even by from solar installers.
+In some states, local governments, and utilities will offer tax incentives and rebates that can reduce solar panel installation costs.

 The price of the solar panels will vary by state.
 See below for the cost of solar panels based on state: